 Fortuna knew she was straying the line between arrogance and bravery.

 “I was a teacher before becoming what you call a terrorist,” Theta explained.
-“Is it customary not to think that a favorable profession?”
+“Is it customary not to think that an honorable profession?”

 Fortuna glanced at Allen again.
 Ate two pieces.
 “It certainly is more favorable than being an executive in a crime organization, but I doubt it pays as well.”